zdiegoramos/wireframe/README.md

 # Wireframe

-The `<Wireframe/>` component makes the content of your website adjust to positioned components like navbars and sidebars and let's you control the corners where sidebars and navbars intersect to decide which one occupies each corner.
+The `<Wireframe/>` provides a standarized method to create positioned navbars and sidebars.

 ## Installation